A CLI that discovers agent skills shipped inside npm packages and creates symlinks for coding agents to consume.

 }

-skills-npm will symbol links the skills from node_modules to skills/npm-<package-name>-<skill-name> for your agent.
-It’s recommend to add the following to your .gitignore:
+skills-npm symlinks the skills from node_modules to skills/npm-<package-name>-<skill-name> for your agent, and setup adds the following to your .gitignore:

 You can create a skills-npm.config.ts file in your project root to configure the behavior: